 Both organisations will work together to show that "it is possible to follow well-planned, vegan-friendly diets that can support healthy living in people of all ages, and during pregnancy and breastfeeding" and “promote reliable, evidence-based advice on what constitutes a healthy vegan diet to members of the public, services users and medical professionals", including information on appropriate use of fortified foods and supplementation.

-Vegan Society Dietitians Heather and Andrea have created a range of resources to help people learn more about vegan nutrition.
-As a health professional specialising in this area, she helps The Vegan Society to share sound messages about vegan diets, and provides education to members of the public, health professionals and service providers.
+Vegan Society Dietitians Chantal and Andrea have created a range of resources to help people learn more about vegan nutrition.
+As a health professional specialising in this area, they help The Vegan Society to share sound messages about vegan diets, and provides education to members of the public, health professionals and service providers.
 In this way, The Vegan Society strives to be an authority on vegan nutrition.

 The Vegan Society encourages anyone with dietary concerns to ask their doctor for a referral to a dietitian.